christopherhjung/gear-step/README.md

   mode is on, plain dragging turns instead of orbiting; wheel and shift-drag are unchanged.
 * **spin** - runs the pair as a driveline rather than stepping a fixed angle.
+  The slider commands the driver's speed, up to 60 rev/min either way, on an exponential taper: the slow speeds worth watching a mesh at get most of the travel, about 0.04 rpm per step near the middle against 2.5 rpm at the ends.
-  The slider commands the driver's speed in rev/min; it eases up to that instead of jumping to it.
+  The driver eases up to the command instead of jumping to it.
 Anything nothing is driving is slowed by bearing friction, a viscous part that scales with speed plus a dry part that does not, so a free gear comes to a real stop instead of creeping towards one for ever.
 A motor holding a command works through it, so the commanded speed is